-Whether she’s devising a tutorial for a mobile game, A/B-testing the form field copy for how to pay a bill online, writing dialogue for a virtual assistant, or crafting an immersive story for virtual reality, or A/B-testing the copy for a CTA button, you can bet she is looking at how she can make the experience better for the audience and for the brand--and wondering when she can test it (again).
+Whether she’s devising a tutorial for a mobile game, A/B-testing the form field copy for how to pay a bill online, writing dialogue for a virtual assistant, or crafting an immersive story for virtual reality, or A/B-testing the copy for a CTA button, you can bet she is looking at how she can make the narrative better for the audience and for the brand.

 Her professional experience in the digital landscape includes reporting about games and tech for Wired, TIME, News Corp., Forbes, Time Out New York, among others; writing creative stories for more than 20 mobile games, including "Cars" and "My Little Pony"; composing brand voice and UX/UI copy for DIRECTV, MTV, and Jet's websites and mobile applications; and designing gaming and VR/AR experiences at advertising agencies such as Havas and Cline, Davis & Mann.

 Most recently, she taught “Copywriting Strategies for Better UX” at General Assembly and is currently an advisory board member for the annual Virtual Reality Developers Conference.
 She is currently working on writing the dialogue and logic for Erica, Bank of America's first AI-powered virtual assistant/chatbot.

 When Tracey’s not doing all that other stuff, she’s using her sewing machine, hanging out with her identical twin sister, and continuing her quest to find the world’s greatest taco.

 *Tracey can never decide whether to use first- or third-person when writing about herself and has ultimately determined that both are equally awkward.